71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 If supporting multiple cryptocurrencies and the ability to exchange between them is what users are seeking, Exodus provides a strong desktop wallet.
 The wallet supports almost 100 cryptocurrencies and users can easily exchange between them via an integration with ShapeShift.
 The interface is professionally designed as well and enables users to view their cryptocurrency holdings at one glance.

 BTC.com operate a wallet similar to Blockchain.
-They have a strong focus on making it easy for user’s to set up and operate the wallet.
+They have a strong focus on making it easy for users to set up and operate the wallet.
 The wallet is supported in the web browser, and on the Mobile in both Android and iOS.
-Private keys are stored by BTC.com but are encrypted with the users password.
+Private keys are stored by BTC.com but are encrypted with users’ passwords.
 The wallet also has two-factor authentication if users wish to add an extra layer of security and supports multisig transactions.

 There are hundreds of different Bitcoin wallets out there, but the best ones are listed in this page.